johnerry/How-to-build-Swiip/README.md

 **FRONT END**: You need to have a basic understanding of **HTML**, **CSS**, **JAVASCRIPT**, **REACT**, **REDUX** & **AXIOS**.

-\*\*BACK END: \*\*The back-end was built with good old **PHP** and **MYSQL**.
+**BACK END**: The back-end was built with good old **PHP** and **MYSQL**.

-This project was all writen and its source code pushed to github repo:  **@github.com/johnerry/swiip**   using vscode.
+This project was writen in facebook react library and its source code is avaible on github repo:  `https://github.com/johnerry/swiip`.

-\*\*OTHERS: \*\*Third party API's, plugins, packages and more used in this project include, PayStack API, Google Map API, Draft.js (for text editing).
+**OTHERS**: Third party API's, plugins, packages and more used in this project include, **PayStack API**, **Google Map API**, **Draft.js** (for text editing which is one of **facebook features** that can be integrated to React).
 To see the list of packages used in this project, see the package.json file in the github project directory above.
 Last but not the least, i made use of some unicode characters, as well as fontawesome icons in this project.

+**INTEGRALS**: The some templates used in this project is sourced from core-ui package. `CORE_UI` contains a list of templates for i.e toggles, breadcrumbs, input, modal etc. You can check their github repo to download, or on how to intall it here `https://github.com/coreui ` it can be installed using `npm install @coreui/coreui@ --save`

 ## **HOW I BUILD THE APP**